SAP/spartacus-docs/_pages/dev/components/searchbox-component.md

 ## Known Limitations

-- The search configuration in SAP Commerce allows for a redirect configuration.
+- The search configuration in SAP Commerce Cloud allows for a redirect configuration.
 This configuration is not yet implemented in Spartacus.
 - The searchbox only searches products and product suggestions.
 There is no search for categories, pages, or other content types.